Merit-Based Incentive Program (MIPS) (12)

 - 2020: +/- 9% payment adjustment

-Per the final rule, 2017 has been classified as a “transition year” under MIPS.
-For the 2017 transition year, CMS is offering “Pick Your Pace,” which allows MIPS eligible clinicians the ability to transition to MIPS reporting at their desired pace.
-MIPS eligible clinicians can choose to report a level to just avoid a penalty or can report at a level to receive an incentive.
+Per the final rule, 2018 has also been classified as a “transition year” under MIPS.
+For the 2018 transition year, MIPS eligible clinicians still have the ability to transition to MIPS reporting at their desired pace.
+MIPS eligible clinicians can choose to report a level to just avoid a penalty, to receive a small incentive, or to be considered exceptional and therefore receive a larger incentive.

 MIPS Improvement Activities – worth 15%